Welcome to today's edition of the Rush 24-7 podcast.

 And he got elected as a conservative.

-Second, isn't it kind of time that we begin to see the the House of Conservatism isn't in the Republican Party.
+Second, isn't it kind of time that we begin to see that the House of Conservatism isn't in the Republican Party?

 It may be on paper, but it isn't really.

-And we need to see this kind of uh inaction political.
+And we need to see this kind of inaction politically.

 This is what I'm saying.

-Conservatism runs the risk here being redefined by people who are Republicans saying they're the next Reagan when they're not.
+Conservatism runs the risk of being redefined by people who are Republicans saying they're the next Reagan when they're not.

-No, I they're they're okay guys, but but conservatism is what it is, and conservatism is not gonna get watered down as far as I'm concerned, so that a candidate who is not a conservative can be called one.
+But conservatism is what it is, and conservatism is not going to get watered down as far as I'm concerned so that a candidate who is not a conservative can be called one.

-If if whoever the Republican nominee is not conservative, I'm not gonna say he is.
+If whoever the Republican nominee is is not conservative, I'm not going to say is.

-I'm not gonna participate in this watering down the definition of conservatism.
+I'm not going to participate in this watering down the definition of conservatism.

-As for Arnold calling me irrelevant, um there's two things at work here.
+As for Arnold calling me irrelevant, there's two things at work here.

 A, I think he's just fed up being asked about me every time he's on this damn show.